 If the case requires instruction on more than one subpart under element 32, practitioners are advised to use separate elements instructions or a special verdict form (SVF1301), as these subparts result in different levels of offense.
 Depending on the facts of the case, practitioners should carefully consider removing element 3.a. from this elements instruction and instead use a special verdict form in a bifurcated proceeding.
 Mr. Field made a motion to approve the revised CR1305 instruction; the motion was seconded by Mr. Nelson.
 The committee unanimously approved the motion on CR1305.

-CR1306 Assault by Prisoner

-(DEFENDANT'S NAME) is charged [in Count ] with committing Assault by Prisoner [on or about (DATE)].
-You cannot convict [him] [her] of this offense unless, based on the evidence, you find beyond a reasonable doubt each of the following elements:

-- 1) (DEFENDANT'S NAME); - 2) Intending to cause bodily injury; - a) [Intentionally or knowingly attempted, with unlawful force or violence, to do bodily injury to (VICTIM'S NAME); or] - b) [Intentionally, knowingly, or recklessly committed an act with unlawful force or violence that i) caused bodily injury to (VICTIM'S NAME); or - i) created a substantial risk of bodily injury to (VICTIM'S NAME);] and - 2) Intentionally, knowingly, or recklessly - a) attempted, with unlawful force or violence, to do bodily injury to (VICTIM'S NAME); or - b) committed an act with unlawful force or violence that - i) caused bodily injury to (VICTIM'S NAME); or - ii) created a substantial risk of bodily injury to (VICTIM'S NAME); and - 3) At the time of the act (DEFENDANT'S NAME) was - a) in the custody of a peace officer pursuant to a lawful arrest; or - b) was confined in a [jail or other penal institution][a facility used for confinement of delinquent juveniles] regardless of whether the confinement is legal; and - 4) [The defense of does not apply.]
+The committee then turned its attention to CR1306: CR1306 Assault by Prisoner (DEFENDANT'S NAME) is charged [in Count ] with committing Assault by Prisoner [on or about (DATE)].
+You cannot convict [him] [her] of this offense unless, based on the evidence, you find beyond a reasonable doubt each of the following elements: 1) (DEFENDANT'S NAME); 2) Intending to cause bodily injury; a) [Intentionally or knowingly attempted, with unlawful force or violence, to do bodily injury to (VICTIM'S NAME); or] b) [Intentionally, knowingly, or recklessly committed an act with unlawful force or violence that i) caused bodily injury to (VICTIM'S NAME); or i)ii) created a substantial risk of bodily injury to (VICTIM'S NAME);] and 2)-Intentionally, knowingly, or recklessly a) attempted, with unlawful force or violence, to do bodily injury to (VICTIM'S NAME); or b) committed an act with unlawful force or violence that i) caused bodily injury to (VICTIM'S NAME); or ii)-created a substantial risk of bodily injury to (VICTIM'S NAME); and 3) At the time of the act (DEFENDANT'S NAME) was a) in the custody of a peace officer pursuant to a lawful arrest; or b) was confined in a [jail or other penal institution][a facility used for confinement of delinguent juveniles] regardless of whether the confinement is legal; and 4) [The defense of does not apply.]
 After you carefully consider all the evidence in this case, if you are convinced that each and every element has been proven beyond a reasonable doubt, then you must find the defendant GUILTY.
-On the other hand, if you are not convinced that each and every element has been proven beyond a reasonable doubt, then you must find the defendant NOT GUILTY.
+On the other hand, must find the defendant NOT GUILTY.

+if you are not convinced that each and every element has been proven beyond a reasonable doubt, then you